Demonstrators for Industrial Cyber-Physical System Research: A Requirements Hierarchy Driven by Software-Intensive Design: Discussion and example projects

-\paragraph*{Block 6} Mapping to our demonstration levels, we can label Demo.~1 and 2 as level~3 (optimised proof of integration), due to expected integration and the fact that a tool is to be produced, i.e., emphasis on optimised operation.
-For Demo.~3, a demonstration level of 5 can be designated, since a grand integration and high-fidelity digital-twin in the loop are expected.
-Clearly, these are rather ambitious.
+\paragraph*{Block~6} Mapping to our proposed demonstration levels, Demo.~1 and 2 correspond to level~3 (optimised proof of integration), due to expected integration and the fact that a tool is to be produced, i.e., emphasis on optimised operation.
+For Demo.~3, a demonstration level of 5 (optimised grand proof-of-integration) can be designated, since a grand integration and high-fidelity digital-twin in the loop are expected.
+Clearly, these classifications highlight the ambitious nature of the targeted demonstrators.

-\paragraph*{Block 7} Similarly, we skip granular requirements formulation as it is highly case specific and not the main point of this paper.
+\paragraph*{Block~7} Following the identification of feasible demonstration levels, demonstrator requirements can be formulated at the project-level, covering functional, extra-functional, integration, and validation aspects consistent with the selected level.
+In this case, the primary implication is that requirements for Demo.~1 and 2 align with level~3 demonstrators, while Demo.~3 would require level~5 requirements, which introduces significant feasibility challenges.
+A detailed instantiation of such requirements is omitted, as it is highly case-specific and beyond the scope of this paper.